-The interim condensed consolidated statements are presented in Canadian dollars, which is the Company's functional and presentation currency.
+The consolidated financial statements are presented in Canadian dollars, which is the parent's functional and presentation currency.
 Each entity in the group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.